High-Protein Plant-Based Add-Ins to Make Your Pasta More Satisfying

 Read More: 10 High-Protein Vegetables

 If you are craving a pasta dish that calls for ricotta cheese but are trying to lean on more plant-based choices, try tofu on for size!
-Tossing a block of extra-firm tofu (drained and pressed) into a food processor with juice from 1 lemon, 1 tablespoon nutritional yeast, 1 tablespoon olive oil and seasonings of your choosing—think basil, oregano, salt and pepper—and pulsing until it reaches a ricotta-like consistency can be a delicious plant-based substitute (see how we used it in this Vegan Eggplant Parmesan).
+Tossing a block of extra-firm tofu (drained and pressed) into a food processor with juice from 1 lemon, 1 tablespoon nutritional yeast, 1 tablespoon olive oil and seasonings of your choosing—think basil, oregano, salt and pepper—and pulsing until it reaches a ricotta-like consistency can be a delicious plant-based substitute.

-You can also bake your tofu until golden brown or simply buy a package of pre-seasoned baked tofu from the grocery store and mix it with noodles like we did with the Sesame Noodles with Baked Tofu recipe (pictured above).
+You can also bake your tofu until golden brown or simply buy a package of pre-seasoned baked tofu from the grocery store and mix it with noodles.

 Peanuts and peanut butter